 And it’s a great little walk with a dramatic gorge at the end of it.
 Even better, a walkway (una pasarela) has been built right inside the gorge itself.
-It just opened to the public this year (2022) so you’re guaranteed even more spectacular views!
+It’s a brilliant idea!

 The pasarela clings to the rock face and takes you about 250 metres into the gorge itself, ending in a spectacular glass-floored viewing platform.
 It’s a bit like a pint-sized version of the Caminito del Rey near Málaga in southern Spain, and the views are breathtaking.
 Directions and a map at the end of this post.

 Opening hours for the Relleu Dam walkway are Tuesday-Friday 1000-1730 (last entry 1715) and 0930-1830 at weekends (last entry 1815).
 Admission is by ticket in 15 minute slots to control numbers.
 Check which slots are available here then reserve by phone (+34 613033336).